tedklin/dynamical/docs/design.md

     - Tests!
 Lots of tests!
 2. Modularity
     - Break down systems into their smallest components while still maintaining realistic abstraction for usability.
-        - e.g. each block type in a typical control system diagram should be its own class.
     - Levels of functionality based on external dependencies and other overhead.
         - Each level of functionality should work on its own and not be too entangled with higher levels of functionality, especially ones that introduce external dependencies.
-        - Prefer to define non-core functionality as generic functions that act on a given object instead of member functions contained within each object.
+        - Prefer to define non-core functionality as generic functions that act on a given object instead of member functions contained within each core object.
 3. Efficiency
     - Optimizations like enabling move operations where it makes sense.
         - Keep in mind optimizations the compiler itself can make too, like copy elision / RVO.
     - Learn how to use tools like sanitizers and profilers.
-4. Application-focused
-    - Keep in mind the applications a library like this could be used for, and design around that.

 ## Levels of functionality